UX-Wizards/wizards-wiki/content/en/get-started.md

 In contrast, Internal projects and events are much more hands-off.
 Feel free to experiment and try whatever your creativity allows.
 In fact, many External projects and events start out as Internal ones.

 How may I help with a current project/event?
 Check out our <list of current projects> and see if there are any that speak to you.
-If a project has a space open for a new team member, feel free to DM the project leader to inquire about helping out.
+If a project has a space open for a new Wizard, feel free to DM the project leader to inquire about helping out.
 If a project is full, consider starting a similar one and finding people to take part; oftentimes if you are interested in one, it means someone else is too!

 Another way to learn about projects in need of help is to keep an eye out for postings on #channel-name.
 Team leads may share openings there but E-Board may also post some quarterly.